 Fireworks galore.

-One of Hong Kong’s three biggest fireworks displays—the others being New Year’s Eve in the Western calendar and Chinese New Year in the lunar calendar—the National Day celebrations are a huge event, taking place over Victoria Harbour.
+This is one of Hong Kong’s three biggest fireworks displays — the others being New Year’s Eve in the Western calendar and Chinese New Year in the lunar calendar—the National Day celebrations are a huge event, taking place over Victoria Harbour.

 A word of warning: if you’re planning to visit Hong Kong during China’s infamously busy ‘Golden Week’ of holidays leading up to National Day, we hope you’ve booked your hotel way, way in advance!